Poincare: Recommending Publication Venues via Treatment Effect Estimation: Experiments

 where $k$ is a kernel function.
 We use the Gaussian kernel $k(\boldx, \boldx') = \exp(-\|\boldx - \boldx' \|_2^2 / (2 \sigma^2))$ and set the bandwidth $\sigma$ to the median of distances.
 Table \ref{tab: MMD} reports the unbiased estimators of MMDs between venues.
 We can observe that AAAI and IJCAI, NeurIPS and ICML are similar in terms of covariate distributions.
 This is reasonable because AAAI and IJCAI are both artificial intelligence conferences, and NeurIPS and ICML are both machine learning conferences.
 However, even these pairs have high MMD values.
 We validate this quantitatively via statistical tests.

-The exact MMD is zero if and only if two distributions $P$ and $Q$ are identical, and the asymptotic distribution of the unbiased estimation of MMD (Eq.~\ref{eq: MMD}) follows the chi-square like distribution under the null hypothesis $P = Q$ \cite{gretton2012kernel, gretton2009fast}.
+The exact MMD is zero if and only if two distributions $P$ and $Q$ are identical, and the asymptotic distribution of the unbiased estimation of MMD (Eq.~\ref{eq: MMD}) follows the chi-square like distribution under the null hypothesis $P = Q$, as shown in \citep{gretton2012kernel, gretton2009fast}.
 We estimate the distribution under the null hypothesis by sampling, and we conduct statistical tests.
-Table \ref{tab: MMD} indicates that all null hypothesises are rejected.
+Table \ref{tab: MMD} indicates that all null hypothesizes are rejected.
 This indicates that covariate distributions are indeed different from venue to venue, even between NeurIPS and ICML.
 In other words, selection biases exist.

 \begin{description} \item[Observation 1.]
 There exist selection biases in choosing publication venues. \end{description}